ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/esmvaltool_workflow.md

 ## What is ESMValTool?

 The Earth System Model Evaluation Tool (ESMValTool) is a tool developed for evaluation of Earth System Models in CMIP (Climate Model Intercomparison Projects).
 It allows for routine comparison of single or multiple models, either against predecessor versions or against observations.
 ESMValTool is a community-developed climate model diagnostics and evaluation software package, driven both by computational performance and scientific accuracy and reproducibility.
-It is open to both users and developers, encouraging open exchange of diagnostic source code and evaluation results from the Coupled Model Intercomparison Project CMIP ensemble.
+It is open to both users and developers, encouraging open exchange of diagnostic source code and evaluation results from the CMIP ensemble of models.

 For more information, refer to the official <a href="https://docs.esmvaltool.org/en/latest" target="_blank">ESMValTool documentation</a>.